OctopusDeploy/blog/blog/2021-08/software-docker-image/index.md

 *Octopus Docker feed usage.*

-However, containers are typically stored in a container repository, which presents a challenge today as this requires an additional platform to be operated alongside Octopus.

-Migrating to containerized applications also presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.
+However, migrating to containerized applications presents a challenge for teams that have relied on features like **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.

+We are also seeing customers increasingly looking to customize container images (see [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626360196275400) and [here](https://octopusdeploy.slack.com/archives/C012AMYFLPR/p1626383358283600)).
+This is still quite an involved process involving build and publishing images outside of Octopus to external Docker registries.

-This post proposes an integrated container repository within Octopus itself, provides a process through which environment specific Docker images can be deployed much like traditional application artifacts, and allows container images to be generated on the fly.
+This post proposes a process through which environment specific Docker images can be deployed much like traditional application artifacts and allows container images to be generated on the fly.

 ## What problems are we trying to solve?

-The three problems this RFC aims to solve are the overheads of maintaining an external Docker registry, the limitations of externalizing all environment specific configuration from a Docker image, and the need to build and push bespoke container images for unique deployment scenarios.

-### Hosting Docker images directly

-Deploying any container based application today requires orchestrating Docker image builds pushed to an external Docker registry, with the resulting images consumed by Octopus and passed along to the destination target.
-This means even the most simple of deployments involving Docker images requires three separate platforms to be configured correctly.

-Providing a Docker registry has been suggested via [UserVoice](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/18824059-provide-private-docker-registry).

-By integrating a Docker registry we remove the need for customers to implement an external registry, and provide the same kind of convenience as the current built-in feed.
+We want to make it easy to migrate to container deployments and to provide customized container images.

 ### Building environment specific Docker images